Houston and Southeast Texas

 The 27-mile Winter Bayou/Tarkington Creek section boasts the National Recreation Trail status.
 Pick up the LSHT Trailhead 9 and continue until Trailhead 15 off FM 1725, northwest of Cleveland.

-The Lone Star Chapter of the Sierra Club reached out to the United States Forest Service (USFS) in 1966 to construct the trail.
-In 1968, construction began with help from the Boy Scouts of America.
-The trail was completed in 1972 and the USFS maintains and manages the trail to this day.
+The Lone Star Chapter of the Sierra Club approached the United States Forest Service (USFS) in 1966 to construct the trail.
+Construction began in 1968 with help from the Boy Scouts of America.
+The trail was completed in 1972, and the USFS maintains and manages it to this day.

-A swimming beach area and rental boats are found in Double Lake Recreation Area, located one mile south of Coldspring on FM 2025.
+Double Lake Recreation Area, located one mile south of Coldspring on FM 2025, has a swimming beach and rental boats.

-As one of the largest lakes in Texas, Lake Livingston is east of Huntsville and offers the Lake Livingston State Park.
-With hiking, boating, swimming and fishing, it is a top thing to do in Huntsville.
+One of the largest lakes in Texas, Lake Livingston, is east of Huntsville and offers Lake Livingston State Park.
+Hiking, boating, swimming and fishing are some of the top things to do in Huntsville.

-Lake Livingston’s largest fish population is the white bass though it offers catfish, crappie and perch.
+Lake Livingston’s largest fish population is the white bass, which offers catfish, crappie and perch.
 Hiking in Lake Livingston’s State Park ranges from the .3-mile Oak Flat Trail to the 2.1-mile Trinity Trace Trail.

 Located at 300 Park Road 65, Livingston, TX, one mile south of Livingston on U.S. Highway 59.
 Reservations recommended and adult admission is $6 a day and kids 12 and younger are free.